B-brane transport in anomalous (2,2) models and localization: Central charge of B-branes from K-theory

+The construction extends to \emph{arbitrary} abelian GLSMs by defining $N^*\subset\ZZ^d$ as the set of powers $(a_1,\dots,a_d)$ such that $\prod_{i=1}^d X_i^{a_i}$ is gauge-invariant, then defining $N\coloneqq N^{**}$ as the lattice dual to~$N^*$.
+Then $N$ is the weight lattice of the flavour symmetry group, since each element of~$N$ maps $N^*$ (gauge-invariant operators) to $\ZZ$ (their charge under the flavour symmetry).
+In that approach, the vectors $v_i\in N$ are defined to map $(a_1,\dots,a_d)\mapsto a_i$.
+Their integer span is a sublattice of~$N$, not necessarily all of~$N$ like for a connected gauge group.\footnote{The gauge group is then $G=\Hom(\ZZ^d/N^*,U(1))$, the group of phase rotations of the $X_i$ that leaves invariant all gauge-invariant monomials.}

-Basis vectors in $\ZZ^d$ project to vectors $S=\{v_{1},\ldots,v_{d}\}\subset N$ whose relations are given by the charge matrix.
-The other important piece of the data is the D-terms.
-For a choice of $\zeta$ in the interior of a K\"ahler cone, the D-terms have no solution when certain subsets of the chirals vanish simultaneously.
-Denote the collection of these subsets as
+The other important piece of data is the D-term equations.
+For a choice of $\zeta$ in the interior of a K\"ahler cone, the D-term equations have no solution when certain subsets of the chirals vanish simultaneously.
+The fan $\Sigma_{\zeta}$ consists of the cones~$\sigma_J$, for $J\subset\{1,\dots,d\}$, such that D-term equations have solutions for which $X_j=0$ for all $j\in J$ simultaneously.
+In particular, rays of~$\Sigma_{\zeta}$ are labeled by chirals that may vanish somewhere on the Higgs branch.
+The fan only depends on the K\"ahler cone in which $\zeta$~lies.